chaconnewu/awesome-augmented/awesomes/vim-galore.md

  <code>
   'complete'
  </code>
  option.
-By default this also includes tags (which can be annoying) and scanning all included files (which can be very slow).
+By default, this also includes tags (which can be annoying) and scanning all included files (which can be very slow).
 If you can live without these things, disable them:
 </p>